 Grants provided under YouthPower Learning

 Inspired by research needs and topics identified by the Communities of Practice and in response to other research needs, YouthPower Learning uses grants under contract to engage with youth and contribute to the learning of the network.
-Since inception, eighteen grants have been awarded.
+Since inception, seventeen grants have been awarded.